SkylineCommunications/dataminer-docs/connector-help/connector_help/Alpha_CMD-N_Arris_SG4000.md

 ## About

-This driver maps SNMP parameters from DOCSIS MIBs in order to collect measured analog signals and digital SCTE/HMS data from fiber nodes.
+This connector maps SNMP parameters from DOCSIS MIBs in order to collect measured analog signals and digital SCTE/HMS data from fiber nodes.

 ### Version Info